stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Ensure That Requirements Files Include Hashes

+Python tools support [hash checking](https://pip.pypa.io/en/stable/topics/secure-installs/#hash-checking-mode) to ensure that packages are valid.
 Some tools require extra configuration to include package hashes in the requirements files that they generate.
 For example, you must set the _generate-hashes_ option for the _pip-compile_ and _uv_ utilities to generate _requirements.txt_ files that include hashes.
 Add this option to the relevant section of the _pyproject.toml_ file.

 For _pip-tools_, add the option to the _tool.pip-tools_ section: